 GRANT APPLICATION GUIDELINES: The Leo Adler Community Fund makes contributions to charitable organizations in arts and humanities, education, health, social and historical welfare, children and youth, civic and environmental causes and other fields.
 The Community Fund focus parallels the focus of Leo during his lifetime.
 That is, will the grant, if awarded, have a truly lasting impact on Baker County and North Powder, their citizens and their community.

 HOW ARE THE AWARDS MADE?: A Selection Committee of seven (7) persons has been given absolute discretion in making the determination of recipients and the amounts of the grants.
 They are guided by a combination of their knowledge of the lifetime interests and organizations which Mr. Adler supported, as well as their own judgment.
-The Committee consists of six (6) members from the Baker County and North Powder areas as well as one (1) member from the Trust Department of U.S. Bank.
+The Committee consists of six (6) members from the Baker County and North Powder areas as well as one (1) member from the First Republic Trust Company.

 THE PROCESS: Here are the keys needed for a successful application: it is not a “hop scotch” exercise where the applicant compiles a list of numbers, but rather it should be a thorough reflection of the organization.
 We encourage you to carefully think about what you ask for, why you are asking for it, what you hope to accomplish, your project’s chances of success, and the project’s relevance to this community.
 Finally, consider whether or not this project will make a lasting difference.